Production at Conoco Alaska site cut due to ongoing gas leak

 The gas leak comes just as federal officials have launched a new court-mandated environmental impact statement for ConocoPhillips’ planned Willow development west of Alpine.
 Willow could produce 160,000 barrels per day, according to ConocoPhillips.

-The project has been stuck in the courts after a federal judge in August overturned Trump-era approvals, finding fault with the administration's environmental analysis.
+The project had been stuck in court after a federal judge in August overturned Trump-era approvals, finding fault with the administration's environmental analysis.

 This leak is a warning against further development, said Suzanne Bostrom, an attorney with the Anchorage-based environmental law firm Trustees for Alaska.